sebastian-heinz/net.arrowgene.dance/README.md

 - Reduce Inheritance: Don't target the Interface (ie: declare varables as List<> instead of ArrayList<>) until necessary
 - Reduce Database Access: Manage high read/write access in memory, write back when crashing/closing (Except critical transactions, money, etc.)
 - Annotate functions with Javadoc (http://blog.joda.org/2012/11/javadoc-coding-standards.html)

-Further Thoughts / Bigger Goals
-===

-## File Source- / Storage- / Management-System
-Duplicated information is stored in more than one place.
-For example the properties of items are stored in a file (iteminfo.dat) and inside the database.
-It need to be ensured that those files are always synchronised.
-Therefor a source needs to be set on which can be relied that it contains the latest up to date state of the information.
-A system need to be put in place that can produce all necessary files based on the source.

-1. Define a source ("master"-source) that holds the latest version of the information / where information are stored and updated
-2. Build a system that can produce all files from the "master"-source
-3. Version these files, so clients can always be sure to be synchronised with the servers "master"-source
-4. If the "master"-source is updated, the server needs to be shut down, a version needs to be bumped, and when clients connect they need to update in order to be synchron with the "master"-source again

-## Inspector:
-- A new project called "inspector"
-- Operates as a proxy and lists all incoming / outgoing packets
-- Provide inspection of the packets (display all known and unknwon properties with name and value)

 Developer Environment
 ===